realitytracing/Reality-Tracing-WIP/human-foundations/constraint-aware-psychology-wip.md

 Salience is the directional flow of finite energy toward local ends.

 Psychology emerges from:

 - What becomes salient
 - How salience stabilizes
 - Where energy is sunk
 - When routing fails

-Emotion, motivation, identity, and behavior are **expressions of salience dynamics**, not independent modules.
+Emotion, motivation, identity, and behavior are not independent modules.

+They are **expressions of salience dynamics interacting with constraint**.

 ---

 ## The Trilateral Constraint Loop

-The mind is not a sovereign commander; it is a participant in a trilateral signaling loop.
-Stability is not the absence of pain, but the successful negotiation among these constraining systems under finite energy and time:
+The mind is not a sovereign commander.
+It is a participant in a trilateral signaling loop.

+Stability is not the absence of pain.
+It is successful negotiation among three constraint-bearing systems:

-1. **Biological Signaling (The Alarm):** Hard-wired reward and pain signals that enforce homeostatic and rate limits.
+### 1. Biological Signaling (The Alarm)
+Hard-wired reward and aversion signals enforcing:
+- Homeostasis
+- Rate limits
+- Survival priorities

-2. **Habituated Memory (The Recorder):** Pre-rendered paths, expectations, and biases that minimize transformation cost.
+### 2. Habituated Memory (The Recorder)
-3. **Present-Moment Locality (The Terrain):** Immediate physical, social, and informational friction that demands active salience allocation.
+Previously stabilized paths that:
+- Reduce transformation cost
+- Encode expectations
+- Narrow variance
+- Bias interpretation

+### 3. Present-Moment Locality (The Terrain)
+Immediate:
+- Physical conditions
+- Social dynamics
+- Informational load
+- Friction and opportunity

-Mental distress arises when these systems de-sync—for example, when a salience structure attempts to override a biological rate limit, or when a locality demands a transformation that existing habituation cannot support.
+Mental distress often arises when these systems de-sync.

+Examples:
+- Salience overriding biological rate limits
+- Locality demanding adaptation faster than habituation can support
+- Habituated paths resisting necessary reweighting

+Distress signals constraint conflict, not intrinsic defect.

 ---

 ## Mental States as Dynamic Regimes

-Mental states are not discrete conditions.
+Mental states are not discrete categories.

-They are **regimes** produced by interaction between:
+They are **regimes** emerging from interaction among:

 - Energy availability
-- Present-Moment Locality (Threat/Noise/Terrain)
+- Locality pressure (threat, noise, demand)
-- Habituation Depth (The Recorder)
+- Habituation depth
-- Biological Signaling (The Alarm/Filter)
+- Biological signaling intensity
-- Local ends viability
+- Viability of local ends

-Examples:
+Examples (structural, not diagnostic):

-- Anxiety = hyper-vigilant salience under uncertainty
+- **Anxiety:** Hyper-vigilant salience under uncertainty and perceived threat
-- Depression = salience collapse after loss of viable ends
+- **Depression:** Salience collapse following loss of viable local ends
-- Mania = salience overflow under excess energy and low friction (both in locality and in salience structure)
+- **Mania:** Salience overflow under high energy and low friction
-- Dissociation = protective salience withdrawal under overload
+- **Dissociation:** Protective salience withdrawal under overload

-These are not pathologies by default.
+These states are not inherently pathological.

-They are **adaptive responses that may become non-viable**.
+They are adaptive configurations that may become non-viable.

 ---

 ## Pathology Reframed: The Stability of the Sink

-Pathology is a **stable energy sink** that persists because it works.
+Pathology can be understood as a **stable energy sink** that persists because it functions.

-A pathological pattern:
+A maladaptive pattern often:

 - Absorbs excess energy
-- Prevents salience meltdown
+- Prevents salience fragmentation
-- Provides false closure
+- Provides closure under uncertainty
 - Becomes deeply habituated

-This explains:
+This reframes phenomena such as:

 - Addiction
-- Compulsions
+- Compulsion
 - Ideological fixation
 - Identity hardening
 - Self-harm loops

-Pathologies are not chosen.
+These patterns are not selected for virtue or vice.

-They are **selected under constraint**.
+They are selected under constraint because they stabilize energy flow.

 ---

-## Diagnosis Without Labels
+## Diagnosis as Flow Tracing

-Diagnosis is not classification.
+Diagnosis becomes **flow tracing**, not labeling.
-It is **flow tracing**.

 Key questions:

 - What energy is entering the system?
-- Where is it being sunk?
+- Where is it being routed?
+- What function does this pattern serve?
-- What alternatives are blocked?
+- What alternatives are blocked or too costly?
 - What would happen if this sink were removed?

 This replaces:

 > “What disorder is this?”

 with:

-> “What function is this pattern performing?”
+> “What regulatory function is this pattern performing?”

 ---

 ## Recovery as Salience Re-Routing

-Recovery is not normalization or correction.
+Recovery is not normalization.

-It is **finding a higher-efficiency sink**.
+It is **re-routing energy into a more viable sink**.

 Recovery requires:

 - Lower transformation cost
-- Comparable energy absorption
+- Comparable absorption capacity
-- Safer locality
+- Supportive locality
-- Time for habituation
+- Time for new habituation

-Suppression without replacement causes rebound.
+Suppression without replacement increases instability.
-Moral pressure increases instability.
+Moral pressure amplifies load.

-Recovery is probabilistic, not linear.
+Recovery is probabilistic, nonlinear, and rate-limited.

 ---

-## Legitimacy, Trust, and Mental Stability
+## Legitimacy, Trust, and Psychological Stability

-Psychological stability depends on perceived legitimacy of:
+Psychological stability depends partly on perceived legitimacy of:

 - Internal narratives
-- External systems
+- External institutions
 - Authority structures
-- Future expectations
+- Future trajectories

 When legitimacy erodes:

 - Cognitive load increases
-- Paranoia becomes adaptive
+- Hypervigilance may become adaptive
 - Trust collapses into self-only models

-Mental distress often mirrors **institutional misalignment**, not internal defect.
+Mental distress may reflect systemic misalignment, not purely internal dysfunction.

 ---

-## Individual Psychology Is Not Isolated
+## Embeddedness: No Isolated Minds

-The mind is embedded in:
+The mind is embedded within:

 - Families
 - Economies
 - Media systems
-- Governance
+- Governance structures
 - Cultural salience fields

-Psychological failure often indicates **systemic overload** being absorbed by individuals.
+Psychological failure frequently indicates systemic overload being absorbed at the individual level.

-Treating individuals alone while leaving systems unchanged externalizes cost unfairly.
+Treating individuals in isolation while leaving structural overload unchanged externalizes cost.

 ---

-## Why This Is Still Psychology
+## Why This Remains Psychology

 This framework:

-- Explains behavior
+- Explains behavior dynamically
-- Predicts failure modes
+- Predicts failure modes under constraint
-- Guides intervention
+- Guides intervention via flow tracing
-- Preserves compassion
+- Preserves compassion without moralization
-- Avoids metaphysical claims
+- Avoids metaphysical closure

-But it does not:
+It does not:

-- Freeze people into labels
+- Freeze people into static labels
-- Promise permanent health
+- Promise permanent equilibrium
 - Confuse stability with virtue

-It is psychology **for finite agents**, not ideal ones.
+It is psychology for finite agents under real constraints.

 ---

 ## Status Reminder

 This is not a closed theory.

 It is a working compression.

-If future observation shows mismatch between:
+If observation shows mismatch between:

-- predicted energy flows
+- Predicted energy routing
-- observed stabilization
+- Observed stabilization
-- lived experience
+- Lived experience

-then this psychology must be revised or discarded.
+then this framework must be revised or discarded.

-Reality tracing applies to psychology as much as anything else.
+Reality Tracing applies to psychology as much as to any other domain.